Top Sleep Apnea Treatments

 - Surgery – can be recommended if more conservative treatments aren’t effective and a structural abnormality (such as nasal polyps or a deviated septum) is causing your airway to be blocked

-Why should you see Dr. Malhotra for sleep apnea treatments?
+Why should you see our doctors for sleep apnea treatments?

-Dr. Malhotra is the best sleep doctor in the southern Connecticut area, and he specializes in the diagnosis and treatment of sleep disorders, including sleep apnea.
-He’s board-certified in sleep medicine and neurology and is fellowship trained from Stanford University’s prestigious sleep medicine program.
+ur doctors the best sleep doctor in the southern Connecticut area, and he specializes in the diagnosis and treatment of sleep disorders, including sleep apnea.

 He’s dedicated to providing compassionate, effective care that will help you sleep better and improve your overall health and well-being.